hvrt-vcs/hvrt/README.md

 * It can handle files of any size.
 * It can retrieve only metadata without file data, and grab file data lazily from an external source (which works well with large centralized monorepos).
-* It can retrieve/checkout only parts of a source tree (also good for large monorepos).
+* It can grab narrow clones (i.e. retrieve/checkout only parts of a source tree which is also good for large monorepos).
-* It can grab shallow clones to make local repos even smaller (historical commits, both data and metadata, can be retrieved from upstream as only when needed).
+* It can grab shallow clones to make local repos even smaller (historical commits, both data and metadata, can be retrieved from upstream only when needed).

 Some things it doesn't do:
 * It doesn't add issues, wiki, forum, etc. like `fossil` does (for as awesome as